top of page

 SELECTION CRITERIA

-have a track record of leadership in nonprofit schools or organizations successfully impacting students and families not served well by our public education system;
+• have a track record of leadership in successfully impacting students and families not served well by our public education system and a desire to continue to take action towards future impact;

-are creative and entrepreneurial, and who think beyond traditional boundaries to forge new pathways personally and in collaboration with others;
+• are creative and entrepreneurial, imagining and realizing new possibilities and pathways personally and in collaboration with others;

-are on a journey to understand the effects of identity, including aspects of race and privilege, and how their identity shapes their leadership;
+• are on a journey to understand the effects of their lived experiences, including aspects of race and privilege, and how their identity shapes their leadership and the way they walk through the world;

-are between the ages of 25 and 60, and feel reflection on their leadership and vision for the future is timely;
+• are above the age of 25, and feel reflection on their leadership and vision for the future is timely;

-don’t have it all figured out and are oriented towards listening to and learning from others with different perspectives, and can do so with humility, vulnerability, curiosity, and empathy; and,
+• don’t have it all figured out and are oriented towards listening to and learning from others with different perspectives, and can do so with self-awareness, vulnerability, levity, curiosity, and empathy; and

 *Note that the selection cycle timeline is subject to change throughout the year.
 Please check our website regularly for timeline updates.